 Orra EQ's interface consists of:

-• EQ curve display (center) with 16 interactive control points
+- •EQ curve display (center) with 16 interactive control points

-• Right panel with band controls
+- •Right panel (120 px) with band controls

-• Meter panel (far right) with input/output meters
+- •Meter panel (far right, 120 px) with input/output meters

 Header Bar